OhYash/KnowledgeDay/_posts/2020-10-11-self-driving-cars.md

 But that's okay, it'll come in soon.
 You anyway never clicked on it in any of the previous emails I know 😒.

 Doesn't matter, lets come to the topic.
 We all know humans are susceptible to Covod-19 virus and that includes Trump, even if [he believes otherwise](https://twitter.com/realDonaldTrump/status/1315316071243476997)🤦.
-But you want can go out and not catch Corona Virus?
+But do you know who can go out and bring Burger from McD and not catch Corona Virus?
 Your Car!

 Tech Giants like Waymo(Alphabet), Uber, Tesla, and more have been investing heavily for years to enable the machines with wheels to run free of human control and not be a victim of human brutality - read "Road accidents".